enginepdf/Git/README.md

 ## Keywords

- - Repository(Git Directory) : a space for data with history, tag, branch
+ - Repository(Git Directory) : a space for data with history, tag, branch when you clone a remote repository, an alias called 'origin' referencing to the remote repository URL is enrolled (git remote -v)

  - Working Tree : a specific version Checkout-ed from git directory (Repository), working directory